-CAPITAL IMPROVEMENT PLANNING COMMITTEE BYLAW
+CHAPTER 16: CAPITAL IMPROVEMENT PLANNING COMMITTEE BYLAW [May 5, 1997]

-(May 5, 1997)

-SECTION 1.
-The Board of Selectmen shall establish and appoint a committee to be known as the Capital Improvement Planning Committee composed of one member of the Board of Selectmen, one member of the Advisory Committee, one member of the Planning Board, the School Superintendent or his designee and three (3) inhabitants of the Town of Leicester, who shall serve in an "at large" capacity, and who shall serve in a one (1) year term; a two (2) year term and a three (3) year term respectively and thereafter any subsequent appointments of the three (3) inhabitants shall be for a term of three (3) years.
+The Select Board shall establish and appoint a committee to be known as the Capital inhabitants of the Town of Leicester, who shall serve in an "at large" capacity, and who shall serve in a one (1) year term; a two (2) year term and a three (3) year term respectively and thereafter any subsequent appointments of the three (3) inhabitants shall be for a term of three (3) years.
 No person employed by the Town of Leicester or the Leicester School Department shall be eligible to serve "at large".
 The Town Accountant and the Town Administrator shall be "ex-officio" members without the right to vote.
 The committee shall choose its own officers.
 All appointments shall be on annual basis except where the appointment is made to a term longer than one year.